WandLZhang/fast-science-0-stellar-engine/fast/stages-aw/1-resman/README.md

 - one service account in the automation project with the correct IAM policies on the folder and bucket
 - a IAM policy on the folder that assigns `roles/viewer` to the `team-a` group
 - a IAM policy on the service account that allows `team-a` to impersonate it
+- a Assured Workloads configured with "us" location and an IL4 controlset
+- a folder named "Team B-IL5" under that Assured Workload
+- one GCS bucket with KMS CMEK encryption to meet the IL5 requirements
+- one service account in the automation project with the correct IAM policies on the folder and bucket
+- a IAM policy on the folder that assigns `roles/viewer` to the `team-b` group
+- a IAM policy on the service account that allows `team-b` to impersonate it

 This allows to centralize the minimum set of resources to delegate control of each team's folder to a pipeline, and/or to the team group.
 This can be used as a starting point for scenarios that implement more complex requirements (e.g. environment folders per team, etc.).